University Practicum and Internship Students

 Clinical Fellowship Year (CFY)

-Each year, JWPOSD accepts applications from master’s level students in Communication Disorders/Speech Language Pathology who are ready to complete their degrees by being supervised in clinical practice as required by ASHA (American Speech Hearing Association).
+Each year, WCC accepts applications from master’s level students in Communication Disorders/Speech Language Pathology who are ready to complete their degrees by being supervised in clinical practice as required by ASHA (American Speech Hearing Association).

 The fellowship year may be contracted as a full or part-time position and will be supervised by a licensed and ASHA certified Speech-Language Pathologist.
-The total number of hours to complete the certification may or may not be completed while working at JWPOSD.
+The total number of hours to complete the certification may or may not be completed while working at WCC.
 For more information about the certification process, please go to the ASHA website: http://www.asha.org

 An application for a temporary Required Professional Experience (RPE) license must be obtained by written approval from the Speech-Language and Audiology Board before employment may begin.
 For more information, please go to the State of California Department of Consumer Affairs, Speech-Language and Audiology Board website: www.slpab.ca.gov or call (916)-263-2666.